blogtitle/blogsources/content/post/web-security-2-xss.md

   // Write your JSON response here.
 }
 ```
-If you don't do this there are some attacks that can be performed to trick the browser into executing code from JSON or other formats.
+If you don't do this there are some attacks that can be performed to trick the browser into executing code from non-HTML responses.

 # Client-Side (DOM based) XSS
 If you think using the proper template will save you from XSS, you're out of luck.
 There is still a whole family of XSS that is waiting behind the corner to hit you and your users when you least expect it.
 The server might do all the escaping correctly depending on the context the strings are interpolated in but, then, the client-side code might just decide to execute arbitrary code.